nditech/demgames/README.md

   This app is built with React (frontend), Express.js (backend) and Node.js.

   The app connects to a mock api in express  and gets the complete game data and renders all modules.
+  To add more modules , levels or questions you need to edit the moduleData.json file inside data directory.

 ### Installation

   Make sure you have [Git](https://git-scm.com/downloads), [Node.js](https://nodejs.org/en/download/package-manager/) and [npm](https://www.npmjs.com/get-npm) on your machine.